KittyCatastrophe09/CubStart/hw7/README.md

 1. You must have [node](https://nodejs.dev) and [npm](https://www.npmjs.com) installed.
 2. Clone this project.
 3. Go wild.
+4. edit by Kira: start with npm run startdev

 ###### Made with love by [AMKS](https://amks.me).
 Reach out at [t.co/amksomani](https://twitter.com/amksomani).